St Mary's Anglican Church, Busselton: Construction

 on the 4th day of March, 1844."

 Various local settlers participated in the construction work, including by quarrying stone, and cutting and carting timber.
 All of the frames on which the arches were built were made by John Bussell, using timber he had donated after pit-sawing it himself, with the assistance of a sawyer named Balschin.
 The district carpenter, George Blechynden, donated several months of his own labour.
 The total construction costs were £300.

 On 11 April 1845, Wollaston opened the church, which was named St Mary's after the church of that name in Portsea, England, where William Marchant Bussell had once been curate.
 On the same day, Wollaston performed the church's first baptism.
 At that time, the interior was still incomplete, and in particular had a temporary floor of beaten earth.

 In February 1846, The Illustrated London News published an article about the church, which it described as follows:

 "... a plain but substantial stone edifice, with circular headed windows and doorways; between the former and at the cornices are buttresses reaching to the line of springing.
 The Nave or body of the Church is forty feet long, and twenty feet wide; the Chancel fourteen feet long by twelve feet wide; the walls are sixteen feet to the line of roof; the exterior presenting a height of eighteen feet from the ground to the parapets, which extend all round."

 Later that year, Wollaston wrote that "appropriate seats of a uniform pattern" had been made of jarrah wood, and that a stone font had been finished and would soon be installed at the west end of the nave, near the door.
-He had asked "friends at home" [ie in England] to "expend in [glazed] windows"; in the meantime, calico was being used in place of glass.
+He had asked "friends at home" [i.e. in England] to "expend in [glazed] windows"; in the meantime, calico was being used in place of glass.
 Oxford contemporaries of John Bussell's later donated a set of windows sourced from a church in that town.
 By 1848, the church was generally said to be completed.
 It was consecrated by the first Bishop of Adelaide, Augustus Short, on 2 November 1848.

 The church is claimed to be, or to be "possibly", the oldest stone church in Western Australia.
 A similar claim is made about St John's Anglican Church, Albany, which was built between 1841 and 1844, and then consecrated, also by Short, on 25 October 1848.

 The history of the graveyard adjacent to the church extends back even further than that of the church itself.
 Burials at the church site include those of Georgiana Molloy in 1843 and Frances Bussell in 1845; the former was buried underneath what is now the church site, and the latter was interred in a vault beneath the chancel step.
 Many of the other early European settlers of Busselton were buried in the graveyard.